DerrickWood/kraken/docs/MANUAL.markdown

 * **Memory**: To run efficiently, Kraken requires enough free memory to hold the database in RAM.
 While this can be accomplished using a ramdisk, Kraken supplies a utility for loading the database into RAM via the OS cache.
-The default database size is 75 GB (as of Feb.
-2015), and so you will need at least that much RAM if you want to build or run with the default database.
+The default database size is 140 GB (as of Oct.
+2017), and so you will need at least that much RAM if you want to build or run with the default database.

 * **Dependencies**: Kraken currently makes extensive use of Linux utilities